Great-Sun-Group/credex-core/docs/deploy/connectors_workflow.md

 ## Conclusion

 The connectors workflow and associated Terraform configuration provide a flexible and modular approach to managing AWS infrastructure.
 It sets up the core networking, security, and load balancing components that support both EC2-based Neo4j databases and Fargate-based application deployment.
-By using variables to control resource creation, it allows for granular management of different components across various environments.
+The workflow ensures that the necessary infrastructure is in place before the databases and application are deployed.